 Last but not least, recycling content is not a sin.
 You’ll be surprised how many extra links you’ll pick up when you re-push out a piece of content six months after you initially promoted it.
 Often your audience will grow and many people will see that content for the first time.

-These are just a few tips that will help your company become (or stay) a competitive brand.
+These are just a few tips from the top current link building agency in UK, and they will help your company become (or stay) a competitive brand.
 Users are demanding solid content, not relative guest posts with followed links.
 Have any extra tips to share?
 Leave your comments below!